 Shift types: Select the applicable shift types that should count towards the accrual.
 These can be normal shifts, overtime and may exclude sick days or no-shows depending on your company’s policies.

 Monetary payout: Choose if the payout of vacation should be based on an average of 12, 13 or 52 weeks, or set a fixed rate.
 Select Do not use if this does not apply to your region.

 When you have filled your desired settings, press Next.

 Step 3 of 3 - Customize leave account details

 Employee types, Departments, and Employee groups: These options make it possible to limit which employees can use the specific vacation account you are creating.
 For example, if you only wish to use vacation in a specific department, you can limit access with this option.

-Create automatically: If you select this, the system will automatically create this account for all new and existing employees who match the selected options.
+Apply Automatically: If you select this option, the system will automatically apply this Account template for all new and existing employees who match the selected options.

 💡 Please be aware of the allocations you set up in this section.
 The accumulation rate, accumulation period and spending period would automatically apply to the matching employees.
 However, these can be edited manually per employee should you need to make changes in the future or delete the allocations.

 Negative balance: Select the checkbox if the employees should be able to request more days/hours than their existing balance.
 If you leave this unchecked the account will not allow a negative value.
 Ex. if one employee has a balance of 5 days and makes a request absence for 7 days, the employee cannot apply for time off in that period as the cost exceed the balance.